colak/csf-docs/general/mac-amp-setup.md

 mysql  Ver 14.14 Distrib 5.7.13, for osx10.11 (x86_64) using  EditLine wrapper
 ```

 The output is a little confusing.
 In this example, the version number is **5.7.13**, not 14.14 as it would seem to indicate.
-Also the indication of “for osx10.11” (i.e. El Capitan) is irrelevant even though were talking about Sierra 10.12.
+Also the indication of “for osx10.11” (i.e. El Capitan) is irrelevant, even though were talking about Sierra 10.12.
 That simply reflects what version of OS was running when the database was installed (in this case via Homebrew).
-That information would change and reflect the new OS when the database was updated again.
+That information would change and reflect the new OS when the database was upgraded again.